Vietnam.vn - Nền tảng quảng bá Việt Nam

 World Bank approves $600 million credit for Philippines to boost digitalization.
 (Source: AFP)

 The information was released in a statement on September 30.
-The World Bank said that the Philippines' first digital transformation development loan aims to accelerate government transformation and digital infrastructure policies, expand financial inclusion through digital finance, and stimulate the development of digital services.
+The World Bank said the Philippines' first digital transformation development loan aims to accelerate government transformation and digital infrastructure policies, expand financial inclusion through digital finance, and stimulate the development of digital services.

 According to the bank, the loan will help the Philippines digitize government operations and service delivery, promote competition in the digital infrastructure market, and encourage the adoption of digital payments and financial services.

-“Greater adoption of digital technology can improve the efficiency and transparency of government services, empowering individuals who have previously been isolated from decision-making institutions,” said Ndiame Diop, World Bank Country Officer for Brunei, Malaysia, the Philippines and Thailand.
-He said that widespread adoption of digital payments in the Philippines is essential to growing the digital economy , which will benefit millions of people and small businesses.
+“Greater adoption of digital technology can improve the efficiency and transparency of government services, empowering individuals who have previously been distanced from decision-making institutions,” said Ndiame Diop, World Bank Country Officer for Brunei, Malaysia, the Philippines and Thailand.
+He said widespread adoption of digital payments in the Philippines is essential to growing the digital economy , which will benefit millions of people and small businesses.

 Digitalization can also boost productivity growth by reducing companies' operating costs and enhancing their resilience and ability to respond to future crises, World Bank officials said.